rakeshch/CarND-Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program

-This project utilizes an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project implements an unscented Kalman filter (UKF) using the CTRV motion model to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+We will be using the same bicycle simulation data set from the extended Kalman filter project.
+That way we can compare your results with the [EKF project](https://github.com/rakeshch/CarND-Extended-Kalman-Filter).

+Remember that all Kalman filters have the same three steps:

+Initialization

+Prediction

+Update

+A standard Kalman filter can only handle linear equations.
+Both the extended Kalman filter and the unscented Kalman filter allow you to use non-linear equations; the difference between EKF and UKF is how they handle non-linear equations.
+But the basics are the same: initialize, predict, update.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)